sf-wdi-19-20/staging-modules/w1_d2_3_portfolio_lab/README.md

 ## Wireframes

-## Bonus
-  1. Add one or more design elements from Bootsnipp.
-  2. Customize your portfolio by adding your own CSS styles on top of Bootstrap's defaults (you will need to link to a `style.css` in your `index.html`).
-A simple way to make your portfolio your own is by using a Google Font.

 #### Alternating Photo/Description

 #### Project Cards

 #### Case Study

+## Bonus
+  1. Add one or more design elements from [Bootsnipp](http://bootsnipp.com) ([social icons](http://bootsnipp.com/snippets/featured/spinning-social-icons) are always a good choice :+1:).
+  2. Customize your portfolio by overriding some of Bootstrap's defaults with your own CSS styles.
+    * **Hint:** You will need to link to a `style.css` in your `index.html` (make sure it comes after your link to the Bootstrap CDN).
+    * A simple way customize Boostrap is to use a [Google Font](https://www.google.com/fonts).
+  3. In addition to your "projects" page, create an "about" and/or "contact" page.

 ## Resources